cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

 Make sure @axios is used for request
 Reuse the @RecipeCard to display the list of recipes in the new page.
-Currently, is the category navigation @CategoryNav.js  that that have the links to the category pages
+Currently, is the category navigation @CategoryNav.js  that that have the links to the category pages use "use client" in the page to avoid issues
+The navigation for categories should remain in place at the top of the page, so include it in the new page too

 ### Verification